H-DNA/MPiSC/report/chapters/related-works/index.typ

 This section summarizes to the best of our knowledge existing MPSC queue algorithms, which is reflected in @dmpsc-related-works.

-The only paper we have found so far that either mentions directly or indirectly the design of an MPSC queue is @amqueue. @amqueue introduces a hosted blocking (the original paper claims that it's lock-free) bounded distributed MPSC queue called active-message queue (AMQueue) that bares resemblance to WRLQueue in @wrlqueue.
+The only paper we have found so far that either mentions directly or indirectly the design of an MPSC queue is @amqueue. @amqueue introduces a hosted blocking (the original paper claims that it is lock-free) bounded distributed MPSC queue called active-message queue (AMQueue) that bares resemblance to WRLQueue in @wrlqueue.

 #figure(
   kind: "table",
   supplement: "Table",
-  caption: [Characteristic summary of existing distributed MPSC queues. #linebreak() $R$ stands for remote operations and $L$ stands for local operations. #linebreak() (\*) @amqueue claims that it's lock-free.], table(
+  caption: [Characteristic summary of existing distributed MPSC queues. #linebreak() $R$ stands for remote operations and $L$ stands for local operations. #linebreak() (\*) @amqueue claims that it is lock-free.], table(
     columns: (1fr, 2fr),
     table.header(